-Many lawyers specialize in certain areas of law, such as family, estate, personal injury, contracts, or civil rights.
-It’s important to find a lawyer who has relevant experience with the legal area that you need.
-Take time to search for the right lawyer.
+Many lawyers specialize in areas of law, like contracts, personal injury, real estate, or civil rights.
+Here’s how to find a lawyer who has relevant experience to help you:

 - Ask family, friends, or co-workers for recommendations.

 - Check with your state and local bar associations.

 - Consult lawyer referral services offered by your union or community group.